Hal Bruno: Career

 He joined the staff of Newsweek magazine in 1960.
 Bruno worked as a reporter, foreign correspondent, news editor and chief political correspondent for Newsweek for 18 years.
-One of his first assignments at the magazine was the 1960 president election between John F. Kennedy and Richard Nixon.
+One of his first assignments at the magazine was the 1960 presidential election between John F. Kennedy and Richard Nixon.
 His foreign reports included the 1962 Sino-Indian War.
 He rose to become Newsweek's Chicago bureau chief and later the magazine's political editor in Washington D.C.

 ABC News

 Bruno joined ABC News in 1978 after leaving Newsweek.
 He oversaw ABC News' election and political coverage during the 1980s and 1990s.
 Ken Rudin, the current political editor of NPR who worked as Bruno's deputy at ABC News, described Bruno as "...the eyes and ears for Peter (Jennings) and 'World News Tonight' and (Ted) Koppel."
 As political director, Bruno packaged much of the political headlines presented by ABC's best known reporters, including Ted Koppel, Cokie Roberts, Sam Donaldson, and Peter Jennings.
 Colleagues, such as Donaldson, have described Bruno as personally knowing nearly every major party county chairman in the United States.

 While much of his work at ABC took place off-screen, Bruno was invited onto news and talk shows owing to his political expertise.
 Bruno also hosted the weekly radio show, Hal Bruno's Washington, on ABC Radio until 1999.

 Bruno received public attention as the moderator of the 1992 vice presidential debate in Atlanta on October 13, 1992.
 The debate took place between incumbent Republican Vice President Dan Quayle, Democrat Al Gore, and Independent retired Vice Admiral James B. Stockdale, who was the running mate of Ross Perot.
 The debate would become known for unusual responses and negative rhetoric from the candidates and the audience.
 It would later be called "the most combative debate in the 32-year history of the televised forums" by the Washington Post.
 One of the most memorable moments from the debate came early in the night.
 Bruno, in his capacity as debate moderator, asked James Stockdale, "Admiral Stockdale, your opening statement, please, sir?"
 Stockdale famously replied to Bruno's request: "Who am I?
 Why am I here?"

 Bruno also scolded the debate's audience when they jeered candidates Quayle and Gore, saying, "There’s no call for that ... so knock that off."

 He retired from ABC in 1999 to become the chairman of the National Fallen Firefighters Foundation.